IntersectMBO/plutus/plutus-metatheory/src/Utils.lagda.md

 The kind of types is `*`.
 Plutus core core is based on System Fω which is higher order so we have `⇒` for type level functions.
-We also have a kind called `#` which is used for sized integers and bytestrings.
+We also have a kind called `#` which is used for builtin types.

 ```
 data Kind : Set where